-Think you’re suffering from thrush?
-Looking for a natural home remedy to ditch that itch?
-Most women will suffer with vaginal or oral thrush at some point in their lives and will wonder what is the best natural treatment for a yeast infection – but don’t worry, we’re here to help.
+Most women will suffer with vaginal or oral thrush at some point in their lives and these natural remedies for thrush can help.

 If you visit your GP with the symptoms of thrush they are likely to prescribe oral thrush remedies, including antifungal medication or pessaries – a special pill that you insert into your vagina.
 However, lots of women want to choose natural solutions to treat the Candida fungi that cause thrush, by rebalancing the natural yeast in the vagina and not resorting to drugs.